 Israel, while itself a small nation, has more than 50 companies with headquarters here, creating thousands of jobs, minting millionaires and weaving a well-known narrative of trade and technology that has attracted attention at the highest levels of state government.

-How to make the divergent investment stories of these allies intersect better here in Georgia, to the benefit of all three sides, was a major topic of exploration at a recent celebration of 25 years of their diplomatic ties in Atlanta.
+How to make the divergent investment stories of these allies intersect better here in Georgia, to the benefit of all three sides, was a topic of exploration at a recent celebration of 25 years of their diplomatic ties in Atlanta.

-The discussion at the first India-Israel US Forum at Arnall Golden Gregory LLP covered variety of factors in the Indo-Israeli relationship, but a panel discussion at the end of the event created more questions than answers.
+The discussion at the first India-Israel US Forum at Arnall Golden Gregory LLP covered a variety of factors in the Indo-Israeli relationship, but a panel discussion at the end of the event created more questions than answers.

 Ani Agnihotri, whose USA-India Business Summit brings together academics and business leaders each year at Georgia Tech, said his efforts to help Georgia sell itself in India have met with limited success.
 In more than 30 trips, often with city and state leaders, it has become evident that the city’s brand isn’t always top of mind among Indian companies.